1 Wall Street: Red Room and lobby

-The entrances on Broadway and New Street led to a separate lobby on the ground floor, which in turn connected directly to the building's elevators.
-This lobby contained walls made of Pyrenees black marble.

 Upper floors

-As with other early-20th-century skyscrapers in the Financial District, the lower stories had large floor areas for the building's primary tenant, Irving Trust, while the upper stories were smaller and were rented to other companies.
+As with other early-20th-century skyscrapers in the Financial District, the lower stories had large floor areas for the building's primary tenant, Irving Trust, while the upper stories were smaller.
+The lowest 21 floors each spanned about 15000 ft2.
 Irving Trust occupied the first ten stories, using their large floor areas to house its clerical staff.
 The second floor originally contained Irving Trust's Wall Street office, which served businesses in the Financial District.
 The third floor was for the bank's corporate and personal trust divisions.
-The fifth floor contained the bank's executive offices, wainscoted with wood from around the world, while the sixth floor accommodated the out-of-town and foreign divisions and a telephone room for long-distance calls.
+The fifth floor had the bank's executive offices, wainscoted with wood from around the world, while the sixth floor accommodated the out-of-town and foreign divisions and a telephone room for long-distance calls.

 The 10th through 45th floors were rented to outside tenants.
 Voorhees, Gmelin & Walker were not responsible for the layout of the offices, instead hiring specialists for that task.
 Architectural firms also designed some of the offices; for example, the Fiduciary Trust Company's 30th-story offices were designed by Delano and Aldrich, while the offices on the 31st story were designed by Cross & Cross.
 Generally, law firms and financial firms leased entire stories for themselves.
 These included brokerage house Bear Stearns, which hired H. J. Horvath & Company and designer W. A. Zwicke to subdivide its 10th-floor space into various offices and other rooms.